Our Areas of Work

 The report underlines the need for responsive, flexible and light touch modes of support for the development of new ideas and partnerships.
 NCACE continues to advocate to funders and policy makers regarding the need for small amounts of “proof of concept” funding for cultural knowledge exchange.

 The second Ideas Pool was held in February 2023.
 We supported a second round of micro-commissions, these small awards are intended to develop collaborative relationships rather than project delivery.
-A creative mapping visualisation of the second Ideas Pool and micro-commissions will be available in Autumn 2023.
+A creative mapping visualisation of the second Ideas Pool and micro-commissions is available to view here.
+The third Ideas Pool was held in January 2024, we will be supporting another round of micro-commissions to follow in the Spring of 2024.

 Please contact us if you would like to be involved, get in touch with Noshin Sultan noshin@tcce.co.uk in the first instance.